 Visionary artist Amy Funderburk specializes in oils, pastels, charcoal, watercolor, and photography.
 Her work has been exhibited across the US, including exhibitions in Chicago, Delaware, Maryland, New York State, North Carolina, Ohio, and South Carolina.
 She has also participated in group exhibits in the Republic of Ireland and England, including the 50th Anniversary Conference of The Chalice Well Trust in Glastonbury.

 Funderburk was recently awarded an Artist Support Grant by the North Carolina Arts Council, The Arts Council of Winston-Salem and Forsyth County, and Arts Greensboro to fund remaining material costs for the artist’s multi-component painting installation, The Portal.
 In 2019, the Arts Council of Winston-Salem and Forsyth County honored her with a Duke Energy Regional Artist Project Grant to partially fund material costs for this project.
-The Portal will debut in 2023 during Funderburk’s solo exhibition at the Southeastern Center for Contemporary Art in Winston-Salem.

 Her previous honors and awards include a Women in the Arts grant by the Thomas S. Kenan Institute for the Arts, an Artist’s Residency Fellowship at the Vermont Studio Center, and a Visual Artist’s Fellowship from the North Carolina Arts Council.
 Three of her works were formerly on loan to the US Embassy in Estonia, and her work is included in the permanent collections of Dubai Aerospace Enterprises in Seattle, The Babcock Graduate School of Business Management at Wake Forest University, Forsyth Technical Community College in NC, and the Artinian Self-Portrait Collection at Appalachian State University, where she graduated summa cum laude with a BS from the College of Fine and Applied Arts.
 Her many commissions include illustrations for the children’s book Candle Lovefeast (Old Salem, Inc., 1990).